JoeProgram/bga-copenhagen/README.md

 # Features of Note

-In addition to the basic table-stakes implementation, the areas I put some extra time into are:
+In addition to the basic table stakes implementation, I put some extra time into:

-- **Polyomino Placement**: Polyominoes are so easy to manipulate in real life, but a lot of digital implementations get clunky quickly.
-This system features a drag-first design that also allows for a click-only fallback, and allows for fast and easy rotation and flipping with only two buttons.
+- **Polyomino Placement**: Polyominoes are easy to manipulate in real life, but many digital implementations are clunky.
+This system features a drag-first design that also allows for a click-only fallback, and has fast and easy rotation and flipping with only two buttons.

 - **Physicality**: Cards have slight 3d rotation and lighting effects on hover, and interfaces help keep players interacting with the game elements rather than UI.